 - Antacids (could be found over-the-counter and known as Tums and contains calcium carbonate) with gradual strengths.
 There are also antacids composed of aluminum hydroxide, sodium bicarbonate, or magnesium-based antacids.
 Generally, antacids work by neutralizing the hydrochloric stomach acid, producing salts, water, and carbon dioxide gas (the burping happening after you take your antacid).

-Antacids could have some side effects such as stomach cramps, gas, diarrhea, constipation, and other possible side effects.
+Antacids could have some side effects, such as stomach cramps, gas, diarrhea, constipation, and other possible side effects.

 Ok.
-But what if you didn’t improve using all of these techniques, in fact, you are feeling severe pain due to excessive acid reflux?
+But what if you didn’t improve using all of these techniques, in fact, you are feeling severe pain due to the excessive acid reflux?

 After visiting your doctor (and sometimes heartburn could be painful to the degree of attending the emergency!), he/she might prescribe the Pink Lady for you.

 The Pink Lady’s colour is pink (obviously!) and is composed of two components: an antacid and an anesthetic such as lidocaine.
 The antacid portion of the Pink Lady will work as described above.
 The anesthetic part will soothe and decrease the pain in the different gastric areas: the mouth, throat, esophagus, stomach, and the muscle connecting the stomach and the esophagus.
 That muscle acts as a non-return valve to hold the stomach enzymes and acids.
 If this muscle is weak, it could be one of the reasons that cause acid reflux.

 Some versions of the Pink Lady may contain anticholinergic agents which also decrease gastric secretions, ease possible spasms in the stomach, and help prevent the patient from the side effects of using the anesthetic (lidocaine).